Abe approved decision not to reveal Japanese pair were alive in North Korea, sources say | The Japan Times

 In 2005, the Japanese government included Tanaka on the list of 17 people confirmed to have been abducted in the late 1970s and 1980s, five of whom were repatriated in 2002.

-There are no records of Kaneda, who was 26 at the time, leaving the country.
-The Japanese government has listed him as one of more than 800 people that are suspected to have been abducted by North Korea.
+There are no records of Kaneda, who was 26 at the time, leaving the country, and the Japanese government has listed him as one of more than 800 people that may have been abducted by North Korea.